Insults fly after EU ultimatum to Poland

 Zbigniew Ziobro, the Polish justice minister, said Frans Timmermans, the Dutch commissioner who delivered the ultimatum, had behaved with “insolence and arrogance” toward Poland and Polish people.

-“Poland deserves respect and that's what we'll demand from you [Timmermans] and your colleagues”, he told press at the Polish parliament in Warsaw.
+“Poland deserves respect and that's what we'll demand from you [Timmermans] and your colleagues”, he told a press briefing in the Polish parliament in Warsaw.

-He said his ruling Law and Justice party would not back down and that Polish courts suffered from corruption and maladministration.
+He said his ruling Law and Justice party needed to overhaul Polish courts to stamp out corruption and maladministration.

 “Our task is to reform the judiciary in Poland.
 We will do it in a democratic way and no one will stop us,” he said.